 Lighting Of The Banyan Tree

 Nothing says it’s Christmas time like the lighting of Lahaina’s giantBanyan Tree.
 It’s so pretty- it’s a must see!
 Over the past 19 years it’s become a special holiday tradition at Christmas to light the trunk and prop roots (which look just like additional trunks) of the tree.

 There’s ambience galore, whether you’re on a date or just hanging with family and friends for a special evening on our beautiful island – this is a great spot.
 And, (if you’re a local), don’t forget to order your native Hawaiian Christmas tree !
 It’s a wonderful way to help the native ecosystem by planting your native Hawaiian tree of Koa or Ohia after the holidays!

-The Shops at Wailea is a wonderful place for some unique high end shopping and this year they have several holiday events including photos with Santa!
+The Shops at Wailea is a wonderful place for some unique high end shopping and this year they have several holiday events including Polynesian and hula shows, weekly jazz performances, lei making, palm frond weaving and ukulele lessons!
 It’s also a great place to enjoy lunch or diner after doing done holiday shopping…

-Go up-country Dec.
-2nd to see the Annual Holiday Faire at the Haleakala Waldorf School which will have over 75 of Maui’s top artists on hand.
+Go up-country Saturday December 1st from 9:00am-4:30pm to see the Annual Holiday Faire at the Haleakala Waldorf School which will have over 75 of Maui’s top artists on hand.

 Hui Nui No’Eau Holidays: First Night Celebration

 And, let us not forget the smaller, artsy local retail shops like Hui No’eau Visual Arts Center for Christmas shopping.
 Selling local art and creative gifts of the highest quality is what they’re known for and supporting local businesses keeps Maui’s amazing artists creating!